Miragon/miranum-ide/docs/development.md

 ### Miranum VS Code Extensions

 We provide several VS Code Extensions.
 You can find them under the [apps](../apps) folder.
-In most cases our extensions need a so called [webview](https://code.visualstudio.com/api/extension-guides/webview).
+In most cases, our extensions need a so-called [webview](https://code.visualstudio.com/api/extension-guides/webview).
 The source code of the webview is maintained separately.
 This means that <nobr>`miranum-<extension-name>`</nobr> and <nobr>`miranum-<extension-name>-webview`</nobr> form one VS Code Extension.
-In order to start a extension in development mode locally, you have to build the extension and webview.
+To start an extension in development mode locally, you have to build the extension and webview.
 Therefore, you can trigger the watch command:

 ```bash